COMP1005/COMP1005old2.github.io/episodes/prac01.md

 cd ../..
 ```

-...or you can stay in the original directory and give the path to each new directory:
+Or you can stay in the original directory and give the path to each new directory:

 ```
 cd FOP/Prac01